zaphosting/docs/docs/contribution-introduction.md

 All content produced under this program provides **money rewards** as an awesome benefit for successfully contributing!
 We offer reward payouts through PayPal and as credit for your ZAP-Hosting account.
 Rewards are provided as the final step once your contribution is approved by our ZAP-Hosting Contributions Team and is ready to be published.

-You can view more information about rewards as well as the criteria used for evaluating rewards via the [Contribution Rewards guide](contribution-rewards.md).
+You can view more information about rewards as well as the criteria used for evaluating rewards via the [Rewards](contribution-rewards.md).

 Our program currently accepts contributions in **English**.